 Crew members who have discs cannot be activated again.
 It is therefore important to plan the preparation phase in such a way that actions that you want to use in the action phase are free again.
 Photo: Sven Karsten

 In addition, we have to make sure that one of our submarines is on a game board tile that contains the action we want to perform.
-In this way, we try to move across the game board turn by turn. are movingto position ourselves as helpfully as possible with our submarines.
-If we are positioned appropriately, we can sonar action create new game board tiles, with the dive receive random bonuses with which Marine protection Get targeted bonuses and use the Publications improve our crew and/or receive victory points.
+In this way, we try to move across the game board turn by turn. evolveto position ourselves as helpfully as possible with our submarines.
+If we are positioned appropriately, we can sonar action create new game board tiles, with the dive receive random bonuses with which Marine protection Get targeted bonuses and use the Publication improve our crew and/or receive victory points.
 Each of the five actions also improves the properties of our personal game board in some way, which, alongside the tasks of the scenario, is our main concern in Endeavor: The Deep Sea.
 Because the better our own board is, the more freedom we have to plan our actions cleverly.

 endeavors 04